VincentToups/emacs-utils/recur.md

 use for real things.

-Most of the complexity here was not even related to the implementation of recursion itself, but with parsing lambda-lists, which emacs seems to have no native functions.
+Most of the complexity here was not even related to the implementation of recursion itself, but with parsing lambda-lists, for which emacs seems to have no native functions.
 I am sure I could have used some piece of `cl.el` code, but a cursory search didn't reveal anything.

 Most of the code is commented.
 I hope someone out there finds this useful.
 If you are interested in code-walking macros, this might be a